-Guidelines for Basic Education and Training of a Clinical Neuropsychologist
+APPENDIX D: Guidelines for Basic Education and Training of a Clinical Neuropsychologist

 The American Psychological Association and the Canadian Psychological Association both recognize clinical neuropsychology as a specialized subdiscipline within the general field of psychology.
 Clinical neuropsychologists are professionals within the field of neuropsychology who possess specialized training and expertise in the relationship between brain functioning and behavior.
-In 1997, representatives from APA Division 40 (Clinical Neuropsychology), the National Academy of Neuropsychology (NAN), the American Board of Clinical Neuropsychology (ABCN), and the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) convened in Houston, Texas to outline the basic criteria for education and training in clinical neuropsychology.
+In 1997, representatives from APA Division 40 (Clinical Neuropsychology), the National Academy of Neuropsychology (NAN), the American Board of Clinical Neuropsychology (ABCN), the American Academy of Clinical Neuropsychology (AACN), and the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) convened in Houston, Texas to outline the basic criteria for education and training in clinical neuropsychology.
 According to guidelines adopted at the Houston Conference, the minimal education and training of a clinical neuropsychologist involves:

 - 1. Successful completion of a doctoral level degree in psychology from a regionally accredited program - 2.
 Successful completion of systematic didactic education (course work in neuropsychology and neuroscience) including: - A. Foundations for the study of brain-behavior relationships - Functional Neuroanatomy - Neurological and related disorders including their etiology, pathology, course, and treatment - Non-neurological conditions affecting CNS functioning - Neuroimaging and other neurodiagnostic techniques - Neurochemistry of behavior - Neuropsychology of behavior - B. Foundations for the practice of clinical neuropsychology - Specialized neuropsychological assessment techniques - Specialized neuropsychological intervention techniques - Research design and analysis in neuropsychology - Professional issues and ethics in neuropsychology - Practical implications of neuropsychological conditions - 3.
 Supervised predoctoral experiential training (practica and internships) in clinical neuropsychology - 4.
-Two or more years of supervised training (usually post-doctoral) applying neuropsychological services in a clinical setting obtained at the intern's graduate institution.
-However, successful completion of the Neuropsychology Concentration is only one component in the education and clinical training necessary to become a clinical neuropsychologist.
+Two or more years of supervised training (usually post-doctoral) applying neuropsychological services in a clinical setting

 The Clinical Neuropsychology Concentration at Patton State Hospital fulfills the internship requirement outlined at the Houston Conference.
-Additionally, the Neuropsychology Seminar and guided readings in neuropsychology can supplement the didactic experiences that were
+Additionally, the Neuropsychology Seminar and guided readings in neuropsychology can supplement the didactic experiences that were obtained at the intern's graduate institution.
+However, successful completion of the